 “[The play reflects] the whole picture of the kingdom of heaven being like a wedding feast.
 It’s this idea that God lavishes good things on us.
 It’s a very biblical idea.

 “Sometimes we think that frugality is the height of piety, but in fact, the occasional act of outrageous generosity is absolutely warranted.
 And isn’t that what Jesus did?”

-At this stage, Babette’s Feast is set to run from August 5-14, 2021, with 12 performances at Sydney’s Greek Theatre in Marrickville.
+Babette’s Feast will run from September 6-17, 2022, with 12 performances at Sydney’s Greek Theatre in Marrickville.

 Tying in with the culinary delights in the play, Joining the Dots has teamed with social enterprise catering company Dinner on the Table, who will provide meal options for some performances.